 Biocompatibility Testing and Data Analysis

-Biocompatibility testing is a crucial aspect of the biological evaluation process, ensuring that medical devices are safe and compatible with biological systems.
-Testing must be conducted in compliance with Principles of Good Laboratory Practice (GLP) and/or ISO/IEC 17025 to maintain the highest standards of quality and reliability[5].
-Laboratories, such as TÜV SÜD, offer a comprehensive range of GLP-compliant biocompatibility testing services according to the ISO 10993 series of standards[5].
+Biocompatibility testing is crucial in the biological evaluation process.
+It ensures medical devices are safe and compatible with biological systems.
+Testing must comply with Good Laboratory Practice (GLP) and/or ISO/IEC 17025 to ensure high quality and reliability standards.
+Laboratories like TÜV SÜD offer a wide range of GLP-compliant biocompatibility testing services, following the ISO 10993 standards.

 The “Big Three” biocompatibility tests, which are essential for almost all medical devices, include: